What NBN speed tier do you need?

 Georgia Dixon

-The rollout of the NBN promised a faster, more reliable Australian internet infrastructure.
-But some who have made the switch have been decidedly disappointed with the results.
+The rollout of the NBN promised a faster and more reliable Australian internet infrastructure for everyone, but there's no shortage of Aussies who have made the switch and come away disappointed by the results.

 As with any broadband technology, there’s a laundry list of reasons why you might be experiencing broadband speeds slower than what you signed up for.
-And by virtue of the multiple speed choices offered, many Australians have been left scratching their heads over which NBN speed tier they need and what their internet speed should be once they've got it.
+By virtue of the multiple speed choices offered, many Australians have also been left scratching their heads over which NBN speed tier they need and what their internet speed should be once they've got it.

-Well, you're in the right place.
-Here's your complete guide to each NBN speed tier and which one best suits you.
+If you're in either camp, you've come to the right place.
+Here's your complete guide to each NBN speed tier and which NBN plan best suits you.

 NBN 50 (Standard): Best NBN speed tier for most